 For further information, please contact Jaime McGrade at 631-930-9054 or at Jaime@VetDogs.org

 About America’s VetDogs®

-Be sure to watch Charlie, the “Puppy with a Purpose
+Be sure to catch Charlie, the VetDogs ‘Puppy with a Purpose

-America’s VetDogs is only the second assistance dog school in the United States to be certified by the International Guide Dog Federation and Assistance Dogs International.
+America’s VetDogs has been accredited by both the International Guide Dog Federation and Assistance Dogs International.